LexLeethorMain/Domain93/README.md

 - 🧠 [ading2210's freedns-client](https://github.com/ading2210/freedns-client)
 - 📫 The guerrillamail.com API for temp email
 - 🖱️ A modern interface built with `tkinter` + `ttkbootstrap`
-You just need to solve the CAPTCHA — we’ll handle the rest.

 ## Table of Contents